Sugunstar/my-first-api-project/README.md

    -In case you have postman desktop agent downloaded you can make a request there and skip the next step

 4.2:**Step 3.2: Use the API Request Script**:
-   - Run the `request_api.py` script to interact with the API, providing the desired HTTP method and URL, along with JSON data for POST or PUT requests.
+   - Run the `request_api.py` script on an ide to interact with the API, providing the desired HTTP method and URL, along with JSON data for POST or PUT requests.
    -{'name': 'New Task','description': 'Task description','completed': False } this is how your JSON input should look

 5. **Troubleshooting**: